7 Signs of an Underactive Thyroid

 Finally, we should also look at reverse T3 (rT3) which is an inactive form of T3 that blocks thyroid activity. rT3 rises with adrenal fatigue as a way of slowing down metabolism so the body can heal.

-The test I use is called our Complete Thyroid Report, which looks at all of the above factors as well as other key data points such as vitamin D levels, C reactive protein, homocysteine, a complete blood count and metabolic panel.
+The test I use is called our Comprehensive Blood Analysis, which looks at all of the above factors as well as other key data points such as vitamin D levels, C reactive protein, homocysteine, a complete blood count and metabolic panel.
 This is what you want to order if you are concerned about an underactive thyroid condition.